VeeamHub/veeam-vbr-sdk-go/README.md

 ### Example

 This example shows a complete working Go file which will list the names of all Backup Jobs and demonstrate how to configure the timeout logic that will cancel the request if it takes too long.
-This example highlights how to login to a VBR server with trusted or self-signed certs, make a request, handle the error, and process the response.
+This example highlights how to login to a VBR server with trusted or self-signed certs, make a request, handle the error, process the response, and then logout.

 ```go
 package main